qqttss/todos-user/README.md

 # todos-user

-The app is Restful API build with mongodb, express, node.js.
+The app is a Restful API build with mongodb, express, node.js.

-It allows different users to sign up, sign in, and do CRUD operation of their own todos.
+It allows different users to sign up, sign in, and do CRUD operations of their own todos.

 User passwords are hashed before storing in MongoDB and authentication is implemented with JWT.